xndcn/symbols-tree-view/README.md

 ## Settings

+* `Auto Hide` If checked then symbols-tree-view is always hided unless mouse hover over it. (default=false)

 * `Auto Toggle` If checked the symbols-tree-view is auto toggled on when you open files. (default=false)

 * `Scroll Animation` If checked it will scroll to the destination gradually when you click the item in symbols-tree. (default=true)